LARP - D

 Dalton, Bill: 1970-71.
 Bill runs the Dalton Group, owners of WGRR-Cincinnati and WWMG/WEND-Charlotte.
 He passed away in early November 2012.

-Dalton, Don: KFI/KOST, 1982-84.
-Don, the former general manager at KFI/KOST, suffered a brain aneurysm the same day that the stations airborne traffic reporter Bruce Wayne's plane went down in 1984.
+DALTON, Don: KFI/KOST, 1982-84.
+Don, the former general manager at KFI/KOST, suffered a brain aneurysm the same day that the stations airborne traffic reporter Bruce Wayne's plane went down on June 4, 1986.

 Dalton, Rich: KWST, 1976-81.
 "Radio Rich" works middays at Emmis' KIHT-St. Louis.

-Daly, Carson: KROQ, 1996-97; KAMP, 2010-13.
-Carson hosts a late-night network tv show and in early 2010 started doing mornings at AMP Radio.
-He also hosts the enormously popular The Voice.
+DALY, Carson: KROQ, 1996-97; KAMP, 2010-17.
+Carson hosts a late-night network tv show and in early 2010 started doing mornings at AMP Radio until the summer of 2017.
+He also hosts the enormously popular The Voice and reports from the Orange Room every morning on The Today Show.

 Daly, Larry: XERB, 1967.
 Unknown.